mubaraqwahab/thinkdev/src/lessons/04-making-decisions.md

     Now run the code to see if it works as you expect.
 If you're correct, then well done; you're starting to get a hold of the language.
 If you're not, don't worry; it's all part of the learning process; try to figure out where you went wrong.

 1. [Language codes](https://en.wikipedia.org/wiki/Language_code) are codes used to identify human languages.
 They're often used in websites to organise content into different languages.
 An example of such a website is [Wikipedia](https://www.wikipedia.org).
-If you visit a Wikipedia page, you'll notice that the URL domain begins with a two-letter (or three-letter) code, as in "<b>en</b>.wikipedia.org".
+If you visit a Wikipedia page, you might notice that the URL domain begins with a two-letter (or three-letter) code, as in "<b>en</b>.wikipedia.org".
 The "en" indicates that the page is in English.
 Similarly, an Arabic page would have the domain "<b>ar</b>.wikipedia.org".

     The following table lists some languages and their codes.